Echecorneliusjr001/Matplotlib-LearnFun/README.md

 ### Limitations
 Where to start from was a problem, and I decide to start from the basics which is a line chart.
-Gettin to pie chart, some arrays were looking stubborn but I was able to run the codes to get chart visual correctly.
+Getting to pie chart, some arrays were looking stubborn but I was able to run the codes to get chart visual correctly.

 ### References